Techneatium/techschecks_f16/README.md

-# F-16C CHEATSHEET
+# TECH'S CHECKS F16

 ## HOW TO USE

-Check the [Releases](https://github.com/Techneatium/F16_CheatSheet/releases) and download the latest PDF, then use as desired.
+Check the [Releases](https://github.com/Techneatium/techschecks_f16/releases) and download the latest PDF, then use as desired.
 The remaining files are the LaTeX source code

 For ease of maintenance, no image file versions are maintained here.
 To convert this to a format directly suitable as an in-game kneeboard (e.g PNG) please use [DCS Kneeboard Builder](https://dcskneeboardbuilder.com/)